wawa1474/custom-controller/README.md

 * vibe motors?
 * each trigger features independent rumble motors called "Impulse Triggers"

-i like the overall layout of the xbox one controller, some form of analog trigger is necessary\n the vibe motors are a standard affair in basically all controllers now adays\n impulse trigger might be neat, but wouldn't work if going with the ps5 "dualsense" triggers
+i like the overall layout of the xbox one controller, some form of analog trigger is necessary<br/>
+the vibe motors are a standard affair in basically all controllers now adays<br/>
+impulse trigger might be neat, but wouldn't work if going with the ps5 "dualsense" triggers

 # Steam controller (discontinued, expensive)